Dear customers, the Arepa Sountracks family stands in solidarity with everything that

 Martha and I love music and always have music playing while preparing and eating cuisine.
 We began relating some of our favorite artists and songs to Arepas and all of a sudden Arepa Soundtracks was born.
 The Pabellon became The King, Reina Pepiada became Queen’s, Peluda is my favorite so of course I named it after The Grateful Dead and so on.
 Many people understand that food, drink and music all have notes and all are a trifecta that make us happy and this is how Arepa Soundtracks makes sense to us as our business name and brand.

-With our food truck we could go were the people are and introduce them to Arepas and Empanadas at breweries, special events, churches as well as many other venues.
+With our food truck we could go where the people are and introduce them to Arepas and Empanadas at breweries, special events, churches as well as many other venues.
 The response was almost exactly like my reaction; “what the heck are these?”
 And then love at first bite!
 This is when my life began to change for the better, I was fulfilled in so many ways.
 I asked Martha to marry me and make me the happiest man alive and she thank goodness said yes.

 We then began our journey as husband and wife, Iowa boy and Venezuelan girl selling Authentic Venezuelan Arepas in north/central Alabama as Arepa Soundtracks Food Truck.
 We want to personally thank all of our followers, customers and friends who visited our website today to read our story.